jocon15/StockBench/README.md

 # How it Works
-StockBench allows you to run a simulation on any US security where data is available.
+StockBench is a US security simulation suite designed for testing strategies on historical data.
 StockBench sources market data from [Alpaca Markets](https://alpaca.markets/).

 You begin by defining a strategy that you would like to test.
 StockBench allows for quite some freedom in defining a strategy.
 It can be simple or complex.
 Once you have a strategy picked out, you can play with the simulation settings.
 Check out the [StockBench Wiki](https://github.com/jocon15/StockBench/wiki) for more information on settings, indicators, and rules.